kalaboster/stringer/README.md

 # stringer

 ## Purpose:
 The purpose of tools is to master strings with Python.

-It is also a tool to help redact sensitive information while logging and retaining enough meta data to keep the record near the original.
+It has two current uses:

+1. It has a cli to take a string and return its permutations.

+2. It can take a at tar.gz containing files and search those files and redact/mask credit card and ssn patterned numbers.
+The patterns are defined in the mask_model.

+Please feel free to use.
+While this has been tested on Ubuntu 14.
+It is currently being tested on different platforms.

 ## Required Tools:
-Python
+ - Python
-Docker
+ - Docker
-docker-compose
+ - docker-compose

 ## Source Structure:
 stringer/ is root level of the source.
-It is intended that the source structure will
-        loosely mirror wordsum-java, it will for now be shallow and allow to see where the code writes.

 test/ is root level of the tests for the wordsum python code.